How to Avoid Holes in LuLaRoe Leggings? You Can't

 Instead, you should always put leggings on like you would pantyhose.
 Gather the material in your hand, insert your foot, and slowly work the legging up your leg.
 When you get one leg in, work on the second, and then slowly pull them up around your waist.
 Never, never, never yank on your leggings.
 If you do, you'll be sad and disappointed when you find a pinhole forming at the seam.

-What to Do if You Find Holes in Your LuLaRoe Leggings
+What to Do (if) WHEN You Find Holes in Your LuLaRoe Leggings

 Now that we've talked about how to avoid holes and why holes can occur in LuLaRoe clothing, it's important to talk about what you should do if you receive leggings with holes or if you develop a hole in your clothing.
 First, I want to tell you how important it is to establish yourself with a dedicated consultant.
 There are many consultants out there, customers have tons of choices, and because leggings are created in limited edition batches, Lula addicts often buy from a handful of consultants.
 It's great, really, but you have to make sure you keep track of who you buy your LuLaRoe clothing from.